Why Malware as a Business is on the Rise

 Will malware as a business continue to grow?
 I think it will, as long as was – and still is – heavily sustained by ransoms paid by victims who want immediate access to their valuable data.
 It will continue to grow as long as we don’t apply basic security measures that can make us less vulnerable to these attacks.

-This article was initally written by our CEO, Morten Kjaersgaard, in 2015, but refreshed and improved by Ioana Rijnetu in July 2018.
+This article was initially written by our CEO, Morten Kjaersgaard, in 2015, but refreshed and improved by Ioana Rijnetu in July 2018.